-- A. Continue working with business development organizations serving the region to provide education and support to retail entrepreneurs. - B. Consider creation of low-cost retail incubation spaces, including but not limited to within small shops lining the outside of future parking ramps. - C. Encourage mentoring of new businesses by successful downtown entrepreneurs - D. Continue to identify and pursue specific strategies to support entrepreneurship among Farmer's Market vendors and artists with downtown studio space including but not limited to The Draw. - E. Conduct a feasibility study for additional funding for business recruitment initiatives. - F. Establish a networking forum for entrepreneurs to make their business sales pitch to property owners with vacant space downtown, with the intent of fostering additional pop up retail opportunities to support newer entrepreneurs.
+- A. Continue working with business development organizations serving the region to provide education and support to retail entrepreneurs. - B. Consider creation of low-cost retail incubation spaces, including but not limited to within small shops lining the outside of future parking ramps. - C. Encourage mentoring of new businesses by successful downtown entrepreneurs - D. Continue to identify and pursue specific strategies to support entrepreneurship among Farmer's Market vendors and artists with downtown studio space including but not limited to The Draw. - E. Consider allocating more funds for blight elimination in the downtown. - F. Conduct a feasibility study for additional funding for business recruitment initiatives. - G. Establish a networking forum for entrepreneurs to make their business sales pitch to property owners with vacant space downtown, with the intent of fostering additional pop up retail opportunities to support newer entrepreneurs.